 Buy trinkets at Chinatown

 Had lots of fun getting lost in the small alleys in Chinatown and buying those totally unnecessary but fun items on offer.
 Found some nice accessories as well and an amazing shop full of fun patches.
 There is a lot of variety!
+Definitely on the list of fun things to do in Bangkok.

 Visit Khaosan Road